 The closure of the slip-way and subsequent creation of a turning lane at the Pascoe Vale and Dimboola Rd intersection will improve pedestrian safety.
 Landscaping will also be carried out to make the precinct more inviting.

 Timing of works

-Works on the station building and rejuvenation of the pedestrian underpass are scheduled to start in May 2018.
+Works on the station building and the pedestrian underpass are underway and progressing well.

-All works are scheduled to be complete before the end of 2018.
+All work is scheduled to be complete before the end of 2018.